 Now that you have the account information you need to pull up Windows Explorer.
-You can go to Start > Computer, or use the shortcut Windows Key + E to start it.
+You can go to Start > Computer or use the shortcut Windows Key + E to start Windows Explorer.

-Just input the full username and password for the account you wish to connect to and hit Log On.
+- Input the full username and password for the account you wish to connect to and click Log On.

-You now have an open FTP connection, you can drag and drop files to and from this windows and your computer to upload/download files.
+- You now have an open FTP connection.
+You can drag and drop files to and from this window and your computer to upload/download files.

 If you forget to enter a username and password, then you may see folder called “pub”.
 If so, you have accidentally tried to connect to anonymous FTP, and your connection has failed.
 Please try again.